plazas/bf_hxrg_ppl/README.md

 - `StartFrameSpots`: Number of starting frame for ramps of spots and darks.
 If you don't wish to discard any frame, set it to `0`.
 If you want to discard the first frame, set it to `1`.

+- `XBorderCut`: Do not use spots whose `x` coordinate is within this number of pixels rom the detector border.
+E.g., (`50`)

+- `YBorderCut`: Do not use spots whose `y` coordinate is within this number of pixels rom the detector border.
+E.g., (`50`)

+- `EndSpotVector`: When doing the big loop over all spots in the stacked image, this value is the final number of spots that should be considered.
+E.g., `-1` represents that the last entry of the spots vector is `-1`, i.e., the whole vector.

 - `BadPixelMask`: Bad pixel mask by Dr. Eric Huff.
 E.g., `/projector/aplazas/master-euclid-mask.fits`.
 Will be use by `SExtractor` (in the parameter fie) when finding the sources.
 It will also be used to discard the postage stamps of the spots that have at least 1 pixel whose value is different from `0` in the mask.

 - `CentroidType`: Either `center` or `corner`.
 Chose sources close to the center of the pixel or to the corner.

 - `CentroidThreshold`: Distance, in pixels, from center or corner of a pixel.
 E.g., `0.1`.

 - `RegionCorner`: If `CentroidType' is set to `corner', this value should be set to `1`, `2`, `3`, or `4`, according to the quadrant of the `3x3` postage stamp that you wish to stack.